Abul A'la Maududi: Arab world

+Turkey

+In Turkey, where his name is spelled Mevdudi, from the mid-1960s onward his "full oeuvre was available in Turkey within a few years" and he became an influential figure within the local religious circles.

+Militant Islamist movements

-Mawdudi is regarded by many as "the most influential" of the contemporary Islamic revivalist scholars; whose efforts influenced revivalism across the Islamic World.
-His doctrines would also inspire the Iranian revolution and shape the ideological foundations of Al-Qaeda.
-Mawdudi is considered as “second to Qutb" among the intellectual fathers of contemporary militant Islamist movements.
-According to Youssef M. Choueiri, "all the major contemporary radicalise" Islamist movements (the Tunisian Islamic Tendency, the Egyptian Islamic Jihad organization, and the Muslim Brotherhood of Syria), "derive their ideological and political programmes" from the writings of Maududi and Sayyid Qutb.
+Maududi is considered as "second to Qutb" among the intellectual fathers of contemporary militant Islamist movements.
+According to Youssef M. Choueiri, "all the major contemporary radicalised" Islamist movements (the Tunisian Islamic Tendency, the Egyptian Islamic Jihad organisation, and the Muslim Brotherhood of Syria), "derive their ideological and political programmes" from the writings of Maududi and Sayyid Qutb.

 His works have also influenced the leadership of the Islamic State of Iraq and the Levant in their ideology.